tomhallmain/simple_image_compare/README.md

 - ko (한국어)
 - zh (中文)

-`clip_model` defines the CLIP model to use for generating embeddings.
+`clip_model` defines the CLIP model to use for generating CLIP embeddings.

 `image_types` defines the allowed file extensions for gathering image files, while `video_types` defines the allowed file extensions for gathering video files - there are only valid if the `enable_videos` setting is enabled.